mabulnaga/automatic-placenta-segmentation/README.md

 - --boundary_kernel: average pooling kernel size used in estimating the placenta boundary
 - --inner_boundary_weight: multiplicative weight for the voxels inside the placenta boundary (Eq.
 1 in paper)
 - --outer_boundary_weight: multiplicative weight for the voxels outside the placenta boundary (Eq.
 1 in paper)
-- --randomize_image_loader: flag to randomly subsample one of N_l images per subject during training.
+- --randomize_image_dataloader: flag to randomly subsample one of N_l images per subject during training.
 Use if dataset contains more than one labeled example per subject.
 - --aug_severity: augmentation severity
 - --use_Dice_loss: flag to use additive Dice loss.
 See [here](https://docs.monai.io/en/stable/losses.html#diceloss) for details.
 - --dice_loss_weight: multiplicative scaling parameter for the Dice loss